The management of new chemical substances in China

 China’s Inventory of Existing Chemical Substances (IECSC)

 There are 45,612 substances in the current 2013 inventory.
 Of these, 42,342 substances give their molecular formula, CAS number or serial number in addition to the Chinese and English names, and 3,270 substances are listed under data protection (trade secret protection) without a molecular formula or CAS number.
-A total of 307 substances have been added to the inventory since its release in the following 5 rounds.
+The table below shows its additional history:

 Regulation on the Environmental Risk Assessment and Management and Control of Chemical Substances (draft for notification)